elenagoto/foobar.withgoogle/README.md

 But this means I'm very new to the world of programming!
 And all the mathematical knowledge I may need to complete this challenges is something I have yet to acquire.
 I'm sure that, even if I can't complete all the challenges, I'll learn a lot!

 \*\*_The screenshots are from two weeks later, when I got the invitation again.
-The first time I didn't even thought about doing it!_
+The first time I didn't even think about doing it!_